-Engaging social impact investors: The CBSE actively engages & enters into partnership with social impact investors such as Foundation for a Sustainable Society Inc (FSSI), ICCO Cooperation, HEKS (eco waste coalition), Provincial government of West Vllanderen (Belgium), Phil Center for Agricultural Research and Rural Development (PCARRD), and Dept of Agriculture.
+Engaging social impact investors: The CE actively engages & enters into partnership with social impact investors such as Foundation for a Sustainable Society Inc (FSSI), ICCO Cooperation, HEKS (eco waste coalition), Provincial government of West Vllanderen (Belgium), Phil Center for Agricultural Research and Rural Development (PCARRD), and Dept of Agriculture.

-Engaging with MSMEs: The CBSE assists members to deal with the micro, small & medium enterprises (SMEs), for: 1) supply of inputs required by the individual enterprises; 2) market disposal of the produce of household enterprises, both crops and livestock; and 3) provision of micro-insurance.
+Engaging private business sector: The CE assists members to deal with the private business sector, particularly the small & medium enterprises (SMEs), for: 1) supply of inputs required by the individual enterprises; 2) market disposal of the produce of household enterprises, both crops and livestock; and 3) provision of micro-insurance.